elastest/elastest.io-docs/docs/jenkins/index.md

 <img style="border: none" class="img-responsive img-wellcome" src="/docs/jenkins/images/elastest_jenkins.png"/>

-ElasTest provides a Jenkins plugin so you can use the platform in your CI environment.
-You can use it in a Freestyle Job or in a Pipeline.
+ElasTest provides a Jenkins plugin for you to use the platform in your CI environment.
+Thanks to this you can make use of some features provided by ElasTest, such as log analysis or the use of on-demand browsers.
+Before you can use ElasTest as Jenkins plugin you need to install the plugin and complete its onfiguration.
+After this you will be ready to use ElasTest in a Free Style Job or in a Pipeline Job.

 <h4 class="holder-subtitle link-top">Plugin configuration</h4>

-To use this plugin is necessary to carry out a small configuration to integrate Jenkins with ElasTest.
-In this configuration you need to fill the following fields:
+The plugin configuration is very simple and you only have to fill in the following fields:

 - **ElasTest URL**: complete URL of ElasTest (including protocol and port)